UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 <img src="02-Chapter2_files/figure-html/unnamed-chunk-130-1.png" width="672" style="display: block; margin: auto;" />

 This plot shows overall tighter data that are more similarly distributed across samples.
 Therefore, it is looking like this RUV addition improved the overall distribution of this dataset.
 It is important not to over-correct/over-smooth your datasets, so implement these types of pre-processing steps with caution.
-One strategy that we commonly employ to gage whether data smoothing is needed/applied correctly is to run the statistical models with and without correction of potential sources of heterogeneity, and critically evaluate similarities vs differences produced in the results.
+One strategy that we commonly employ to gauge whether data smoothing is needed/applied correctly is to run the statistical models with and without correction of potential sources of heterogeneity, and critically evaluate similarities vs differences produced in the results.

 <!-- ### With this, we can answer **Environmental Health Question 4**: -->